rafalp/Misago/docs/settings/Core.md

 Core Settings
 =============

-Those settings are set in `settings.py` file and available via `django.conf.settings` or `misago.conf.settings`
+Those settings are set in `settings.py` file with defaults defined in `misago.conf.defaults` module.

 ## MISAGO_403_IMAGE